-- 43. Section 504 defines program or activity to mean "all the operations of a department, agency . . . or other instrumentality of . . . a local government."
-29 U.S.C. § 794(b). - 44.
-The U.S. Department of Justice's Section 504 implementing regulations define a qualified individual with a disability as "a [disabled] person who meets the essential eligibility requirements for participation in, or receipt of benefits from the program or activity."
-11 C.F.R. § 9420.2. - 45.
-As set forth above, Plaintiff has physical impairments that substantially limit the major life activities of walking, standing, immune system function and musculoskeletal function.
+52. As set forth above, Plaintiff has physical impairments that substantially limit the major life activities of walking, standing, immune system function and musculoskeletal function.
 Accordingly, she is an individual with a disability as defined by Section 504.
-29 U.S.C. § 705(9) (incorporating ADA's definition of disability); see also 42 U.S.C. § 12102(2); 29 C.F.R. § 1630.2(i)(1)(ii). - 46.
-Plaintiff is a qualified and registered elector who is entitled to vote and thus meets the essential eligibility requirements to cast her vote at Cochise County polling places as that term is defined by 28 C.F.R. § 41.32(b); 11 C.F.R. § 9420.2. - 47.
-Defendants are covered within the meaning of Section 504 because they are local government entities that provide services, programs, and activities and, upon information and belief, receive federal financial assistance.
-29 U.S.C. § 794(a), (b). - 48.
-Under Section 504's implementing regulations, recipients of federal financial assistance are required to provide program accessibility using methods that make programs readily accessible and usable by people with disabilities, including providing delivery of services at alternate accessible sites.
-11 C.F.R. § 9420.5. - 49.
-Defendants are required by Section 504 to provide individuals with disabilities equal access to the voting process as they provide to non-disabled individuals.
+29 U.S.C. § 705(9) (incorporating ADA's definition of disability); see also 42 U.S.C. § 12102(2); 29 C.F.R. § 1630.2(i)(1)(ii).

+53. Plaintiff is a qualified and registered elector who is entitled to vote and thus meets the essential eligibility requirements to cast her vote at Cochise County polling places as that term is defined by 28 C.F.R. § 41.32(b); 11 C.F.R. § 9420.2.

+54. Defendants are covered within the meaning of Section 504 because they are local government entities that provide services, programs, and activities and, upon information and belief, receive federal financial assistance.
+29 U.S.C. § 794(a), (b).

+55. Under Section 504's implementing regulations, recipients of federal financial assistance are required to provide program accessibility using methods that make programs readily accessible and usable by people with disabilities, including providing delivery of services at alternate accessible sites.
+11 C.F.R. § 9420.5.

+56. Defendants are required by Section 504 to provide individuals with disabilities equal access to the voting process as they provide to non-disabled individuals.
 Specifically, Defendants must provide individuals with a disability with modifications to otherwise applicable policies and procedures concerning the voting process, as necessary to ensure individuals with disabilities have equal access to the process.

-- 50. Defendants have discriminated and continue to discriminate against Plaintiff and similarly-situated individuals on the basis of their disabilities by denying them equal access to the services, programs, and benefits of the voting process offered to others due to Defendants' blanket ban on providing curbside voting at any polling location in Cochise County, thus precluding it as a reasonable modification. - 51.
-Thus, Defendants have failed to meet their obligations to provide individuals with disabilities with access to the voting process that is equal to that provided to individuals without disabilities. - 52.
-Defendants have therefore discriminated, and continue to discriminate, against Plaintiff and similarly-situated individuals on the basis of her disabilities in violation of Section 504.
+57. Defendants have discriminated and continue to discriminate against Plaintiff and similarly-situated individuals on the basis of their disabilities by denying them equal access to the services, programs, and benefits of the voting process offered to others due to Defendants' blanket ban on providing curbside voting at any polling location in Cochise County, thus precluding it as a reasonable modification.
+58. Thus, Defendants have failed to meet their obligations to provide individuals with disabilities with access to the voting process that is equal to that provided to individuals without disabilities.

+59. Defendants have therefore discriminated, and continue to discriminate, against Plaintiff and similarly-situated individuals on the basis of her disabilities in violation of Section 504.